ProtoSchool/porto/README.md

 ## Contributing

 A good starting point is having a look on the issues, we'll be having discussions there about this chapter.

+## License

+ProtoSchool is licensed under the Apache-2.0 and MIT licenses.
+See [LICENSE.md](./LICENSE.md) for further detail.